 - The legal agreement governing the Tenants In Common arrangement can be created or modified at any time, meaning that an owner can further split his or her interest if additional individuals wish to join the ownership group.

 - Because the ownership agreement can be modified at any time, the TIC structure can be particularly useful when working with 1031 exchanges.
 (Learn more about 1031 exchanges.)

 - As part of the estate planning process, owners may designate beneficiaries, who would inherit the owner’s share upon death.

-While the benefits can be significant, they must be weighed against the downsides of this ownership structure.
+While the benefits can be significant, they must be weighed against the downsides of the TIC ownership structure.

 Cons of Tenancy in Common